 This week's New Yorker understands the power of a pair of warm, dry feet in the winter months -- and she’s trying to give that gift to as many people as she can.
-NY1’s John Schiumo filed the following report.
+NY1’s John Schiumo filed the following report, which was shot, written and edited by Rachel Smith.

 When the temperature drops, Saije Bashaw knows it's time to start her rounds.